-The amplifier function switch which switches from Power Off to Tune-CW and SSB positions is the most vulnerable to possible damage because it is switching the high voltage transformer secondary.
+The amplifier function switch which switches from Power Off to Tune CW and \$8B positions is the most vulnerable to possible damage because it is switching the high voltage transformer secondary.
 This switch has a 45 degree index, and should be moved with reasonable speed from Tune-CW to SSB position.
-If it is moved slowly, the contacts can draw an arc, which will eventually damage the contacts.
+If it is moved slowly, the contacts can draw an are, which will eventually damage the contacts.
+The earliest Mark II units had switches with standard silver plated brass contacts at this point.
+Newer switches use sterling silver contacts to reduce the possibility of contact failure.
 These switches are available for replacement if it should ever be required.
+The new switch may be identified as having both a phenolic and ceramic wafer section.
+The earlier switch had only a ceramic section.